lagwy/DOcloud-Cutting-Stock-Java-Sample/README.md

 # IBM Decision Optimization on Cloud Cutting Stock Java Sample

-IBM Decision Optimization on Cloud (DOcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.
+IBM Decision Optimization on Cloud (DOcplexcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.

-This example illustrates the use of the DOcloud API to iteratively solve a multi-model, a series of linked optimization problems.
+This example illustrates the use of the DOcplexcloud API to iteratively solve a multi-model, a series of linked optimization problems.
 In the example, large bulk rolls of sheet metal of a given width are cut into rolls of different widths to meet customer demands while minimizing the number of bulk rolls that